 This course provides an opportunity for students to gain experience in the historical profession, either by participating in the Lakeland Oral History Project or by interning at an organization dedicated to the field of history.
-Prerequisites: One 300-level history course completed with a grade of B or above.
-Offered on availability and consent fall or spring.
+Prerequisites: one 300-level History (HIS) course or History/Political Sceince (HISP) course completed with a grade of B or above and consent.
+Offered as needed.